yeongrokgim/dxo-one-firmware-study/README.md

 # Introduction
 As of July 2019, DxO One, is still awesome.
-But it has discontinued more than a year ago. https://www.digitaltrends.com/photography/dxo-one-discontinued/ There is a official website of open-source oriented project exist, but it seems inactive. https://openone.dxo.com/
+But it has discontinued more than a year ago. https://www.digitaltrends.com/photography/dxo-one-discontinued/

+There is an official website of open-source oriented project exist, but it seems inactive. https://openone.dxo.com/

 As openone project is not serving any resources, I tried some stuff.

 # Materials Used